markus-wa/cq/README.md

 # cq (Clojure Query)

-Command-line Data Processor for JSON, EDN and other data formats.
+Command-line Data Processor for EDN, YAML, JSON, XML and other data formats.

 The joy of Clojure's threading macros, but on the command line!